wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/request-reply.md

 # Request-Reply

-This section explains, through an example scenario, how the Request-Reply Message EIP can be implemented using the ESB profile of WSO2 EI.
+This page explains how you can implement a sample scenario of Request-Reply EIP using WSO2 Micro Integrator.

 ## Introduction to Request-Reply